marsyas/marsyas/MIREX/README_2010.txt

 advantage of multiple cores without a problem as long as there are different scratch directories for each fold.

+------------- MIREX 2010 Audio Classification Tasks - Vector Quantized Stabilized Auditory Image ---------------------
+(use REVISION_NUMBER: TBD)

+IMPORTANT:

+When building Marsyas, please enable the "WITH_ANN" flag in cmake.

+Extract features, train classifier and predict for 1 fold:
+./bextract -saivq -sv train.txt -tc test.txt -pr test_predicted.txt -od /path/to/workdir -w features.arff
+(the .arff file contains the calculated features in case anyone is interested)

+The executables can be launched in parallel for each fold to take advantage of multiple cores without a problem as long as there are different scratch directories for each fold.

 ---------------  MIREX 2009 Audio Tag Classification --------------------------
 (for more information check ACM Multimedia 2009 paper:
 "Improving Automatic Music Tag Annotation Using Stacked Generalization Of Probabilistic SVM